Ali-Mahzarnia/MFSGrp/README.md

 ```

 ## Manual and Example:
-After installations you can pull up the manual that includes a simulations example by running the following line and clicking on MFSGrp::MFSGrp	in the help pages:
+After installations you can pull up the manual that includes a simulations example by the following R command:
 ```R
 ??MFSGrp
 ```
+Click on MFSGrp::MFSGrp	uynder the help pages for the manual.

 ## Main refrence
 Ali Mahzarnia, Jun Song.
 "Multivariate functional covariate selection", Submitted in March 2021.